Thertzlor/Revenant/wiki/Options_Documentation.md

 * *default value: "en-US"*

 ## separateDeviceCycles
-Determines if button presses on one device will impact the state of cycle macros on another device.
+Determines if button presses on one device can cancel the state of cycle macros on another device.
 * *default value: false*

 ## defaultModeTarget